Jobs fail to run¶

-This issue means the running container is not able to connect to the DSS backend.
-There is many possible reasons, including:
+This issue means that the running container is unable to connect to the DSS backend.
+Some possible reasons for this error include:

-- A firewall is blocking access to the machine hosting DSS.
-It can be cloud network rules as well as a local firewall.
+A firewall is blocking access to the machine hosting DSS.
+This could be a result of cloud network rules as well as a local firewall.

 export DKU_BACKEND_EXT_HOST="xxx.xxx.xxx.xxx" # DNS name or IP address of DSS backend, reachable from the containers

 This message means that the process inside the container exited with an error return code.
 You will likely find in previous log lines a Python stack trace giving more information about what happened.
-The most common issue is the
+The most common issue that causes this failure is the